When Should My Wisdom Teeth Be Extracted?

 Isn’t growing up fun?
 First crush.
 First date.
 First job and car.
 Leaving home to go to school out of town.
 Gap year road trips.
 First apartment.
 Wisdom teeth extraction.
 Wait.
 What?!

-For many people, having their wisdom teeth extracted is a sure sign that adulthood has arrived or is lurking around a very close corner.
-But why do so many people have their wisdom teeth extracted, and when is the best time to have those wisdom teeth pulled by a dentist in St. Albert?
+For many people, having their wisdom teeth extracted is a sign that adulthood has arrived or is lurking around a very close corner.
+But why do so many people have their wisdom teeth extracted, and when is the best time to have those wisdom teeth pulled by our dentist in St. Albert?

-What are wisdom teeth?
+What are Wisdom Teeth?

-Wisdom teeth are a third set of molars that arrive much later in life than your main two sets of adult molars.
 Wisdom teeth typically arrive sometime between your mid-teens and your mid-twenties.
-Having said that, some 35% of people don’t develop wisdom teeth at all — perhaps an early evolutionary indicator that they’re disappearing from the species.
-Did you know that, assuming you get them at all, that wisdom teeth are the largest teeth in your mouth?
+Some 35% of people don’t develop wisdom teeth — perhaps an early evolutionary indicator that they’re disappearing from the species.
+Did you know that assuming you get them at all, wisdom teeth are the largest teeth in your mouth?
 That’s part of the problem.